hazelcast-guides/event-driven-microservices-lab/README.md

 # Overview

-The purpose of this lab is to show you how to implement event-driven microservices using the Hazelcast platform.
+> __What is an event-driven microservice?__
+>

-Event-driven microservices have the following basic properties:
+> Event driven microservices have many of the same characteristics and benefits
+> as traditional microservices but the focus is on event-driven architecture.
+>
+> Our working definition will be: _A deployable piece of code that implements
-- they implement a cohesive "chunk" of business functionality
+> a cohesive set of business functions by consuming and emitting events._
-- they are deployable components
-- they consume and emit events

-_Pipelines_, a part of the Hazelcast platform, exhibit all 3 characteristics.
-In other words, Pipelines are how Hazelcast implements event-driven microservices.
-In this lab, you will learn:
+In the context of the Hazelcast platform, a `Pipeline` exhibits all the characteristics described above and is the Hazelcast approach to implementing event-driven microservices.

+In this lab, we will be implementing a simple event-driven microservice that processes credit card payments.

+You will learn the following.
-- [ ] how to implement an event-driven microservice by writing a Pipeline
+- [ ] How to implement an event-driven microservice using the `Pipeline` API
+- [ ] How to access the built-in fast data store from within a `Pipeline`
+- [ ] How to keep necessary state in a `Pipeline`
 - [ ] how to deploy your service to the Hazelcast platform
 - [ ] how to scale your service
 - [ ] how to update your service
-- [ ] how to take advantage of the fast data store that is built in to the platform
-- [ ] how to incorporate python code into your service
-- [ ] as a bonus, you will learn how traditional REST microservices can be implemented with Hazelcast Pipelines

 Let's get started ...